monyarm/NovelVM/README.md

 `--enable-gs` is automatically disabled in both DOTT and Samnmax, since they use General MIDI natively.

-If neither of the above settings is enabled, ScummVM will initialize your device in General MIDI mode and use GM emulation in games with MT-32 soundtracks.
+If neither of the above settings is enabled, NovelVM will initialize your device in General MIDI mode and use GM emulation in games with MT-32 soundtracks.